jnsbyr/arduino-lowpowertest230203/README.md

 Best results typically require using MCU register access because frameworks are more focused on ease of use and MCU abstraction.

-This projects shows that a slightly modified XIAO SAMD21 board combined with a slightly modified Arduino framework and some extra code can be a good choice for a low power project where the active time is short in comparison to the standby time.
-The resulting power consumption does not differ significantly from a more individual solution.
-It will allow running on a battery for a year or more, or indefinitely through energy harvesting whenever enough energy has been collected.
-At the same time the project can still make use of a lot of Arduino libraries without the need to reinvent the wheel.
+This projects shows that a slightly modified XIAO SAMD21 board combined with a slightly modified Arduino framework and some extra code to support SAMD21 specific power management features can be a good choice for a low power project where the active time is short in comparison to the standby time.
+With a board supply current of 2 µA in standby and 610 µA at 8 MHz it can be powered by a battery for a year or more, or indefinitely through energy harvesting whenever enough energy has been collected.

 ## Licenses and Credits